 Substitutions and Variations:

-Dried chilli flakes: you could add a pinch of dried chilli flakes to add a subtle warmth, or fresh sliced red chilli (deseeded or not, depending on how hot you like it).
-I also love drizzling the cooked frittata with chilli oil or peanut rayu.
+Make it spicy: you could add a pinch of dried chilli flakes or fresh sliced red chilli (deseeded or not, depending on how hot you like it).

 Cheese: you can mix and max the cheeses depending on what you have - I love Gruyère and Pecorino but anything goes.
 Cheddar, feta, shredded mozzarella - use what you have and what you like, you can’t really go wrong.
-The trick is to add the cheese to the vegetables before adding the egg mixture, that way you get the cheese throughout and it doesn't just sit on the top and burn (if making for vegetarians, check to make sure your cheeses don’t have animal rennet).
+The trick is to add the cheese to the vegetables before adding the egg mixture, that way you get the cheese throughout and it doesn't just sit on the top and burn.

-ONE: Fry courgettes with salt and pepper for 5 minutes and then add onion.
+ONE: Fry zucchini with salt and pepper for 5 minutes and then add onion.

 TWO: Add the garlic and fry for 30 seconds, stirring, until fragrant.